ThoughtWorks-AELab/gocd-secret-bootstrapping/README.md

 * Pipeline service - the service that sets up the world.
 See /docker/pipeline-service/service.
 Specifically the interaction with Vault and
     Go CD.
 * Cert generation - some tricks for creating certificates on demand, particularly with handling hosts. /docker/vault/gencerts.sh
-* Example application - example of consuming the secret within the pipeline if you don't have it until the pipeline starts.
+* [Example application](https://github.com/ThoughtWorks-AELab/hello-secret-world) - example of consuming the secret within the pipeline if you don't have it until the pipeline starts.
 In this case, the secret is the login for the container registry.
-Note how the Vault app id and secret id are the core and all secrets are fetched based on the identity those represent. https://github.com/ThoughtWorks-AELab/hello-secret-world
+Note how the Vault app id and secret id are the core and all secrets are fetched based on the identity those represent.

 ## Notable extras

 A few extra things of note that demonstrate strong platform practices that are broadly relevant.

-* go script - centralized CLI for developers and ops teams
+* [go script](https://www.thoughtworks.com/insights/blog/praise-go-script-part-i) - example CLI for developers and ops teams.
-* Vault in kubernetes - doesn't demonstrate anything with the back-end, but it does show how you can do TLS end-to-end
+* Vault in kubernetes - doesn't demonstrate anything with the back end, but it does show how you can do TLS end-to-end
 * Setting up Vault with a kubernetes task.
 The init approach is valid if using the pgp keys.
 But don't the unseal.
 It's just for demo purposes.
 It's a bad plan.